 The Norfolk Coast Path is another great walk at this time of year.
 You don’t have to walk it all (!), you can do stretches of it by taking the Coasthopper Bus and getting off where you want, and then walking back to wherever you left your car.
 Why not park your car near a pub, catch the bus and walk back for a pub lunch with local food sitting by a roaring fire!

-The Lifeboat, The Chequers, Briarfields Hotel, The Lodge Inn and The Lobster Inn are all excellent places to have lunch along the coast, with welcoming fires and good food!
+Briarfields Hotel and The Lodge Inn are excellent places to have lunch along the coast, with welcoming fires and good food!
+Or take a look at our Norfolk Walks page here for some other ideas.

 Norfolk in autumn has the most amazing wildlife, but a real draw to this county is the seals and their pups.
 The seals don’t really start pupping until the winter months (November to February), however, they do start to come onto the beaches before that (the blobs in the photo above are seals on the beach!).
 There are two places in Norfolk where you can see these incredible creatures.
 One is on the North Norfolk Coast at Blakeney Point, the other is at Horsey.